TPE vs Silicone Menstrual Cup: What’s the deal?

 There are also a lot of cheap menstrual cups that are made from silicone that is listed as “food-grade” or “diamond.”
 We don’t recommend these periods cups because of safety concerns.

-There is one menstrual cup, the Meluna Cup that is made from Thermoplastic Elastomer, or TPE.
-It’s a popular menstrual cup that has a huge variety of size, firmness and stem options.
+There two menstrual cups, the Meluna Cup and the Oi Cup that are made from Thermoplastic Elastomer, or TPE.
+The Meluna Cup is a popular menstrual cup that has a huge variety of size, firmness and stem options.
+The Oi Cup is a newcomer to the menstrual cup world.

 Let’s compare medical grade silicone to TPE.
 Our goal is to help you decide what’s best for you when choosing a menstrual cup.